iSaluki/phhs6/content/sixth/Business/Units/fh/HumanResourceManagement.md

 	- However, if the views of employees run contrary to that of the business, there is likely to be conflict and a firm's corporate objectives are unlikely to be achieved.
 	- It is important for training and communication to be developed to promote the core values of the firm and for all deccision making to reinforce this ideal so that  the business builds up a clear identity of what it stands for amongst all of their stakeholders.
 - Skills, Numbers and Locations
+	- Ensuring that the number of employees with the correct skills, in the right location is correct is integral to smooth business operation.
+	- HR will need to adapt with any changes to the business, such as expansion or new technology to ensure that this goal is always as close to being met as possible.

 [Business](/Business)